What goes in my bins, bags and boxes?

 From 1st August 2016 there will be changes to your weekly recycling collections.
 You will be able to recycle more than ever before from home, using your existing recycling containers and the weekly collection service.

-Your containers will not be changing, however you should put cans into your white sack instead of black box from 1st August.
+Your containers will not be changing, however you should put cans (including aerosols) into your white sack instead of black box from 1st August.

 Plastics: The new collections will include more plastics, such as yoghurt pots, margarine tubs, food trays and punnets.
 No plastic film or rigid plastics (eg plant pots, children’s toys).
 Plastics will be collected in your white sack along with food and drink cans